oomph-lib/oomph-lib/README.md

 ```
 will replicate the g++ command shown above (but also link the code against `oomph-lib` and any associated third-party libraries).

-**NOTE:** Given that most compilers pass macros via the -D option, you could also add this flag `-DREFINEABLE` to the CXX_OPTIONS and omit the CXX_DEFINITIONS.
-It will achieve the same thing but may upset the Cmake purists.
+**NOTE:** Given that most compilers pass macros via the -D option, you could also add the flag `-DREFINEABLE` to the CXX_OPTIONS and omit the CXX_DEFINITIONS.
+It will achieve the same thing but may upset the CMake purists.

 #### Customising targets using native CMake commands; hashed target names